-At Vidalia we were joined by Mr. Forshey, the engineer, who went with us to Lake Concordia, a fine example of an old bend of the Mississippi, recently detached and converted into a crescent-shaped lake, surrounded by wood.
+ion of ulf. ppi) by son. by Balcksburg Wind. - Manhildren. pers on d the e low ffs be-Davis. negro-Even ch the been where d had n corn na, the n half, i. y, the engineer, who went with us to Lake Concordia, a fine example of an old bend of the Mississippi, recently detached and converted into a crescent-shaped lake, surrounded by wood.
 It is a fine sheet of water, fifteen miles long, if measured by a curved line drawn through the middle.
-The old levee, or embankment, is still seen; but it is no longer necessary to keep it in repair, for, a few years ago, the channel which once connected this bend with the main river was silted up.
-Opposite Natchez the depth of the Mississippi varies from 100 feet to 150 feet, but Lake Concordia has nowhere a greater depth than 40 feet.
+The old levee, or embankment, is still seen; but it is no longer necessary to keep it in repair, for, a few years ago, the channel which once connected this bend with the main river was silted Opposite Natchez the depth of the Mississippi varies from 100 feet to 150 feet, but Lake Concordia has nowhere a greater depth than 40 feet.
 There are thirteen similar lakes between the mouth of the Arkansas and Baton Rouge, all near the Mississippi, and produced by cut-offs; and so numerous are the channels which communicate from one to the other, that a canoe may pass, during the flood season, from Lake Concordia, and reach the Gulf of Mexico without once entering the Mississippi.
-We were shown a cypress tree on the borders of this deserted river bend, from under the roots of which a few days before the time of our visit, a she alligator had come . out on a warm day, the place of her hybernation appearing to be half in the mud and half in the water.
-She brought out with her two broads, one born in the preceding summer, which were six inches long, and the others, an older set, about a foot long.
-When Mr. Forshey approached them, the young ones yelped like puppies. and the old one hissed.
-On the shore of the lake we caught a tortoise, called here the snapping-turtle, and found that all its feet had been bitten off-devoured, our companions supposed, by predaceous fish.
-The fresh-water shells, of which we obtained specimens from the lake, belong to the genera Lymnea, Planorbis, Paludina, Anchylotus, Physa, Cyclas, and Unio.
-We put up flights of water-fowl of various species, chiefly wild ducks, which were swimming about.
+We were shown a cypress tree on the borders of this deserted river bend, from under the roots of which, a few days before the time of our visit, a she alligator had come out on a warm day, the place of her hybernation appearing to be half in the mud and half in She brought out with her two broods. one born in the preceding summer, which were six inches long, and the others, an older set, about a foot long.
+When Mr. Forshey approached them, the young ones yelped like puppies, and the old one hissed.
+On the shore of the lake we caught a tortoise, called here the snapping-turtle, and found that all its feet had been bitten off,-devoured, our companions supposed, by predaceous fish.
+The freshwater shells, of which we obtained specimens from the lake, belong to the genera Lymnea, Planorbis, Paludina, Anculotus, Physa, Cyclas, and Unio.
+We put up flights of water fowl of various species, chiefly wild ducks, which were swimming about.
 On the top of a pole, driven into the mud near the margin of the lake, was perched a kingfisher, and two cormorants were wheeling round it, one with a fish in its mouth, which the other was trying to snatch away.
 The water, although much clearer than the Mississippi, was not transparent, for it had communicated, during the late inundations, with the great river.
-In this manner sediment is annually introduced into such basins, and in the course of ages Lake Concordia may become so shallow as to support a forest of swamp Some modern concretions of clay and lime, and of clay containing iron, which I picked up from the mud of the Mississippi bordering this lake, were so like those associated with the ancient buried forest at Port Hudson, and the shelly loam of Natchez, as to confirm me in the opinion before expressed, that the cliffs there, although of very high antiquity, corresponde in origin with the recent fluviatile formations of the alluvial plain.
-March 17.-We established ourselves in the wharf-boat at ansas and y cut-offs;
+In this manner sediment is annually introduced into such basins, and in the course of ages Lake Concordia may become so shallow as to support a forest of swamp timber.
+Some modern concretions of clay and lime, and of clay containing iron, which I picked up from the mud of the Mississippi bordering this lake, were so like those associated with the ancient buried forest at Port Hudson, and the shelly loam of Natchez, as to confirm me in the opinion before expressed, that the cliffs there, although of very high antiquity, correspond in origin with the recent fluviatile formations of the alluvial plain.